krish63/CucumberJS/README.md

 - Run `npm install`.

 ###Configuration
-- To run tests on the BrowserStack Infrastructure, replace your BS_USERNAME and BS_USERNAME in the support/world.js file.
+- To run tests on the BrowserStack Infrastructure, replace your BROWSERSTACK_USERNAME and BROWSERSTACK_ACCESS_KEY in the support/world.js file.
 - Add capabilities in the support/world.js file

 ###Run tests